Installation of a chimney liner

 You will need two people to install your liner successfully, one at either end of the chimney stack.
 The person on the roof should be safely attached!
 From the top of the roof, start to push the liner, down the stack.
 The person at the bottom of the stack should hold the string and take up the slack.
 Work in tandem to feed the liner down the chimney stack, ensuring that you leave enough liner at the bottom to secure your adaptor and enough at the top to secure the top fixings.

 Once the chimney liner is all the way down the flue to the point of the thimble, the next step is to connect the top plate to the top of the chimney.
-The main function for a top plate is to seal the existing flue from rain, wind and creatures from entering the chimney.
+The main function of top plate is to seal the existing flue from rain, wind and creatures from entering the chimney.
 It also has a clamp located on the inside collar of the top plate to support the weight of the liner.

-Start by using your caulk gun and a tube of weather resistant silicone to run a bead of silicone along the top edge of the clay flue.
+Start by using your caulk gun and a tube of weather-resistant silicone to run a bead of silicone along the top edge of the clay flue.

 Next, thread the chimney liner through the round collar of the top plate so that the top plate is sitting on the top edge of the clay flue.

 When you have successfully installed the top plate, the next step is to cut the excess liner flush with the top of the collar of the top plate.
-Shown in the picture is a grinder with a cut off wheel.
+Shown in the picture is a grinder with a cut-off wheel.
 The grinder will give the best cut, but a saw or hacksaw will work just fine.

-What is the liner gets stuck?
+What if the liner gets stuck?

-Try “turning the liner 90 degrees” whilst you and your helper attempt to pull push as before.
+Try “turning the liner 90 degrees” whilst you and your helper attempt to pull the push as before.
 This works if the liner has turned one bend and is not set up for the next bend (has bent itself to point the wrong way).
 Then try 180 degrees.
-Any “spinning” is a lot easier for a double bend lower down in the chimney than this high up though; due to the sheer amount of liner sticking out of the chimney and lying on the roof.
+Any “spinning” is a lot easier for a double bend lower down in the chimney than high up though, due to the sheer amount of liner sticking out of the chimney and lying on the roof.